Digital Marketing Transformation - Part 3

-Getting to grips with the customer jouney and customer mapping element of transforming your company
+Getting to grips with the customer journey and the customer mapping element of transforming your company

-Sales want sales and deals don’t magically appear, nor do appointments, therefore every part of the selling process needs to be connected and must not operate in isolation, which makes Marketing Transformation and the Customer Journey an essential element of your business.
+Sales teams want sales, but deals don’t magically appear.
+Nor do appointments.
+Therefore every part of the selling process needs to be connected and must not operate in isolation.
+This makes Marketing Transformation and the Customer Journey an essential element of your business.

-Control and guide your customers to your preferred outcome, don’t leave it up to them as they’ll go “off-piste!”.
-Start by teaching marketers how to sell and teach Sales how to market, making sure they both know what the plan of action is and for them to all contribute.
+Clearly guide your customers to your preferred outcome, i.e. don’t leave it up to them as they’ll go 'off-piste.'
+Start by teaching marketers how to sell and teach sales how to market, making sure they both know what the plan of action is and for all of them to contribute.

 Get everyone to write content and come up with ideas.
 They may not be too hot on editing but leave that for someone with experience.
-The objective is to create a ‘hopper’ full of content that can be systematically released consistently, which demonstrates your presence and commitment to provide a great service.
+The objective is to create a ‘hopper’ full of content that can be systematically and consistently released, which demonstrates your presence and commitment to provide a great service.

-Agree a six-month marketing strategy including a budget projection in advance, but don’t go head-on into this without first reviewing the following:
+Agree in advance a six-month marketing strategy, including a budget projection, but don’t go head-on into this without first reviewing the following: